 - The employer’s obligation is to address harassment that has occurred, put a stop to it, and prevent it from happening again.

-- It’s important not to wait for harassment to become “severe or pervasive” before taking action.
+- It’s important not to wait to take action.

 - Failing to act to stop harassment against a worker can result in legal liability for the employer, and possibly individual liability for a manager or supervisor.

 - Some options to explore for addressing the conduct of a harasser and preventing future harassment include: imposing discipline or corrective action; reassignment; demotion; or requiring harassers to attend specific training or counseling sessions.
 The goal is to make the harassing behavior stop.

 - A complaint or an investigation alone could be a flag that more training for employees would be beneficial.

 - Even if immediate corrective action is taken, a victim of harassment may still decide to pursue a charge of discrimination or lawsuit.
 Other employees or supervisors must not be allowed to interfere in the victim’s pursuit of their legal rights.